History of Judi Dench in Timeline

 In the 1970 Birthday Honours, Judi Dench was appointed Officer of the Order of the British Empire (OBE).

-In 1972, Judi Dench and Michael Williams welcomed their only child, daughter Finty Williams, who would later become an actress.
+In 1972, Judi Dench and Michael Williams's only child, a daughter named Finty Williams, was born.
+She also became an actress.

-In 1982, Judi Dench played the role of Lady Bracknell at the Royal National Theatre.
+In 1982, Judi Dench played Lady Bracknell in The Importance of Being Earnest at the Royal National Theatre.

-In 1985, Judi Dench became the president of Questors Theatre, Ealing, where the main auditorium is named The Judi Dench Playhouse.
+Since 1985, Judi Dench has been the president of Questors Theatre in Ealing, where the main auditorium is named The Judi Dench Playhouse in her honor.

 In the 1988 New Year Honours, Judi Dench was appointed Dame Commander of the Order of the British Empire (DBE).